Hidden in the Haystack: Smaller Needles are More Difficult for LLMs to Find: Related Work

 \section{Related Work}

 We review related work in the context of long-context reasoning, focusing on three themes: positional biases in LLMs, long-context evaluation frameworks, and mitigation strategies.

-\textbf{Positional biases in LLMs.} Position bias, the tendency of LLMs to over- or under-attend to different parts of the input, has emerged as a fundamental challenge.
-Prior work has identified several variants: \textit{primacy bias}, where early content is favored ~\cite{wang2023primacy}; \textit{recency bias}, where later content dominates ~\cite{zheng2023large}; and \textit{U-shaped bias}, where mid-context is under-attended ~\cite{liu2024lost}.
-These effects persist across model architectures, alignment strategies ~\cite{liu2024lost}, extended context lengths ~\cite{lee2024can}, and even, to some extent, in internal representations ~\cite{lu2024insights}.
+\textbf{Long-context biases in LLMs.} Position bias, the tendency of LLMs to over- or under-attend to different parts of the input, has emerged as a fundamental challenge.
+Prior work has identified several variants: \textit{primacy bias}, where early content is favored~\citep{wang2023primacy}; \textit{recency bias}, where later content dominates~\citep{zheng2023large}; and \textit{U-shaped bias}, where mid-context is under-attended~\citep{liu2024lost}.
+These effects persist across model architectures, alignment strategies~\citep{liu2024lost}, extended context lengths~\citep{lee2024can,veselipositional}, and, to some extent, in internal representations~\citep{lu2024insights}.
 Our work contributes to this literature by introducing a new dimension: we show that \textit{the size of the gold context modulates the strength of positional bias}.
-Specifically, smaller gold contexts are significantly more vulnerable to primacy effects, while larger contexts confer greater robustness to positional variation.

-The closest work to our setup is recent work of Levy et al. ~\cite{levy2024task} who study needle-in-a-haystack performance under variable input lengths.
-While both works investigate positional dynamics in noisy settings, our approach holds the distractor context fixed and instead varies the gold context size, allowing us to isolate the effects of gold signal sparsity.
+A few recent works have examined different trade-offs in NIAH settings. \citet{levy2024task} study variable input lengths and show that, for a \textit{fixed} gold context, \textit{adding more distractors} degrades performance.
+This is essentially the inverse of our setup, where we fix the distractor content and systematically vary the length of the gold context.

+The parallel work of \citet{levy2025more} investigates the case where \textit{all documents have equal length} while \textit{the total context length is held fixed}.
+They find that \textit{longer documents} (with fewer total documents) make the gold easier to discover.
+This is complementary to our work: instead of varying absolute length under equal-length constraints, we keep distractors fixed and vary \textit{the relative size of the same gold evidence}.

+Finally, \citet{dai2024deniahlincontextfeaturesinfluence} study NIAH performance in synthetic key–value retrieval tasks, focusing on varying answer-span lengths and task lengths.
+In contrast, we \textit{hold the question and answer fixed} and vary the size of the surrounding gold context in open-ended QA, enabling a controlled analysis of how gold context size alone affects aggregation robustness.